rich-ramsey/morality_ai_art/readme.md

 5. /draws/

 Here, we saved the posterior draws when comparisons between conditions (low, medium and high) were calculated.
-This is because it took several minutes ot compute.
+This is because it took several minutes to compute.

 # Raw data and models #